 These are so light and comfortable you may forget you are wearing them.
 The sole holds to your natural sole as if it were just another layer of skin and the Z strapping system is soft and nearly weightless.
-These average about 6.9 oz. and feature the sandal zero-drop for natural posture support.
+These average about 6.9 oz. and feature zero-drop for natural posture support.

 At half the price of many running sandals, these are a good value investment.

 Easy to use strap closure system

 Not as durable as other options